xStarbound/xStarbound/README.md

 - [Cheap as Dirt](https://steamcommunity.com/sharedfiles/filedetails/?id=3302756487) — not compatible with xStarbound for stupid reasons.
 No compatibility patch is planned.
 - [Classic Quickbar](https://steamcommunity.com/sharedfiles/filedetails/?id=2957136802) ([GitHub](https://github.com/bongus-jive/classic-quickbar)) — not compatible with xStarbound's Lua sandbox.
 - [Cumulative Dynamic Lights](https://steamcommunity.com/sharedfiles/filedetails/?id=3444407977) — not compatible because it depends on OpenStarbound's lighting system changes.
+- [D8: Weaponry](https://steamcommunity.com/sharedfiles/filedetails/?id=3331782262) — this mod's scripts are not compatible with xStarbound's Lua sandbox.
 - [Digital Storage](https://steamcommunity.com/sharedfiles/filedetails/?id=946227505) — the server-side scripts are not compatible with xStarbound's Lua sandbox.
 - [Futara's Dragon Engine](https://steamcommunity.com/sharedfiles/filedetails/?id=2297133082) — causes severe server- *and* client-side entity lag on xStarbound.
 Use Lukiwarble's [Starbound Optimizer](https://steamcommunity.com/sharedfiles/filedetails/?id=2777369762) instead.
 - [Futara's Dragon Race](https://steamcommunity.com/sharedfiles/filedetails/?id=1958993491) — due to poor coding in this mod, it causes a whole bunch of errors on xStarbound.
 Also depends on Futara's Dragon Engine and thus inherits its severe lag issue.